lorenzo-stoakes/kernel-scripts/README.md

 # Kernel Development Scripts

+**IMPORTANT:** I recently discovered https://github.com/arighi/virtme-ng which provides a lot more functionality than these scripts do, I recommend using this over the scripts.

 These are my kernel development scripts.
 Some are specific to my setup, others are more generic.
 I'm working on making them more generic over time.